If Physical Settlement is applicable, Obligations that could be delivered are:

 Where the Obligation is a guarantee (but not a guarantee issued for the benefit of a ‘downstream’ affiliate), the seller must be able to immediately demand on the guarantee and the demand shall not be subject to first accelerating the guaranteed obligations.

-In addition, the parties may also specify the ‘categories’ and ‘characteristic’ of the Deliverable Obligation.
+In addition, the parties may also specified the ‘categories’ and ‘characteristic’ of the Deliverable Obligation.

 The categories that may be specified include Payment, Borrowed Money, Reference Obligations Only, Bond, Loan, Bond or Loan, each as defined in Section 2.19(a).